-These thirteen schools (a fourteenth opens this year in Brussels due to pressure for places) are operated by a Board of Governors, and are opened at the ‘invitation’ of the host country - note that France has not yet seen the need to do this.
+These fourteen schools are operated by a Board of Governors, and are opened at the ‘invitation’ of the host country - note that France has not yet seen the need to do this.
 All the policies, curriculum, materials, etc. are managed out of a central office in Brussels, and they have their own inspection teams to safeguard standards.

 The idea behind these schools is that the children are taught in their native European language and related to that their own national culture, and learn up to two additional languages during the course of their education, with Latin being an optional extra.

 Therefore, the number of ‘mother tongues’ taught in each school can range from three to twelve.
 This means not just in the ‘language arts’ or ‘literacy’ classes, but everything – maths, science, humanities, etc. During secondary school, one of the additional languages is designated as a ‘working language’ which means that the student is pretty much bilingual in the mother tongue and that designated working language by the time he or she finishes.

 Of course they get all the creative and performing arts, physical education etc. Children in the primary schools experience a ‘European Hour’ of extra-curricular games and cultural activities, presumably to learn about each other’s heritage.